Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The DIAGORAS seen resting in Piraeus, in her first summer back in Greece.

-The NISSOS CHIOS also resting in Piraeus.
+The NISSOS CHIOS seen resting in Piraeus as well.
 Just like the DIAGORAS, she also returned to Greece in 2018 after previously operating on the Western Mediterranean Sea.
 Indeed, between the summers of 2014 and 2017, she had been chartered to the Spanish company Baleària, and her service under the latter was a massive success.
-But, fortunately, she is now back to the country where she was built and where she successfully began her career, and this none other than Greece.
+But, fortunately, she is now back to the country where she was built and where she successfully began her career, and this is none other than Greece.

 The NISSOS CHIOS in Piraeus.
 I had previously seen her on 17 June 2018, when I did my trip with the SUPERRUNNER of Golden Star Ferries as she was seen leaving Naxos.

 The NISSOS CHIOS seen in Piraeus.
 Before her charter to Baleària, she operated for Hellenic Seaways mainly on the Piraeus-Chios-Mytilene line.
-In 2018, she initially was deployed on the Piraeus-Paros-Naxos-Ios-Santorini line, replacing the very successful service covered by her fleetmate, the NISSOS SAMOS, the previous summer.
-However, after Hellenic Seaways was taken over by Attica Group, the latter controversially terminated this line and deployed the NISSOS CHIOS on the Dodecanese lifeline (instead of the returning DIAGORAS which operated there for many years in the past).
+In 2018, she initially was deployed on the Piraeus-Paros-Naxos-Ios-Santorini line, replacing the very successful service covered by her fleetmate, namely the NISSOS SAMOS, the previous summer.
+However, after Hellenic Seaways was taken over by Attica Group, the latter controversially terminated this service and deployed the NISSOS CHIOS on the Dodecanese lifeline (instead of the returning DIAGORAS which operated there for many years in the past).
 Her service for 2018 was spent on the Piraeus-Paros-Naxos-Ikaria-Fournoi-Astypalaia-Patmos-Leipsoi-Leros-Kalymnos-Kos-Nisyros-Tilos-Symi-Rhodes-Karpathos-Castellorizon line.
-Additionally, every Saturday she operated on the Piraeus-Chios-Mytilene line, a line very familiar for this great ferry.
+Additionally, every Saturday she operated on the Piraeus-Chios-Mytilene line, which had been a very familiar service for her in the past.

 The FLYING DOLPHIN XXIX, a fleetmate of the NISSOS CHIOS, seen exiting Piraeus alongside the GEORGIOS BROUFAS II.